 The Board reviewed the customer feedback survey forms which requested users of the service to comment upon aspects of the service they have received.
-Whilst no areas of concern were reported in the returned forms the level of response remains disappointingly low.
-A review of the forms and method of issue is to be carried out prior to issuing them later this year.
+Whilst no areas of concern were reported in the returned forms in 2016 the level of response remains disappointingly low.